shelajev/catalog-service-node-with-ai/README.md

-# Catalog Service - Node
+# Catalog Service - Node using AI

+This is a Node.js-based application that leverages AI for generating and recommending products in a catalog system.
+The application seamlessly integrates with LangChain for AI processing, using Docker Model Runner as the execution framework

 This repo is a demo project that demonstrates all of Docker's services in a single project.
 Specifically, it includes the following: